 To find out if someone has functional iron deficiency, a blood test can measure transferrin saturation.
 Functional iron deficiency may not show up as anemia but could increase the risk of dying prematurely from heart disease (as the new study points out) or may lead to other symptoms without anemia.

 Heavy menstrual bleeding can cause iron deficiency as well as bleeding in the gastrointestinal tract that may happen with disorders such as ulcers or surgical procedures.
 Frequent blood donors and people with cancer may also have lower levels of iron

 Infection from Helicobacter pylori (the main cause of stomach ulcers) can cause iron depletion and reduce vitamin C levels.
-If someone has H.Pylori symptoms, such as stomach pain or ulcers, they should see their doctor who can prescribe medication to treat it.
+Someone who has H.Pylori symptoms, such as stomach pain or ulcers, should see their doctor who can prescribe medication to treat it.